Allergen Awareness

 Proteins like ovomucoid can withstand the heat of cooking, making them persistent allergens, while others, such as ovoglobulin, are heat-labile and can be denatured and made less allergenic by cooking at high temperatures.7

 However, for individuals with severe egg allergies, any contact with egg proteins, even on surfaces or utensils, can cause a reaction.
-When preparing egg-free dishes, consider using separate utensils and workstations, and be vigilant about the sourcing of pre-packaged ingredients to avoid cross-contact.
+When preparing egg-free dishes, consider using separate utensils and workstations, and be vigilant about the sourcing of pre-packaged ingredients to avoid cross contact.

-5. Chicken Meat is Usually Okay
+5. Chicken meat is usually okay

 The stigma of an egg allergy often leads to misconceptions about related poultry products, such as chicken meat.
 Fortunately, individuals with an egg allergy can safely consume chicken, as the egg allergy typically applies only to proteins within the egg itself.